ArthurHovanesian/hangman/README.md

 20. - [ ] Currently, if a player ties with the current rank 10, they will not appear on high scores list, since when I grab, it is sorted by score, then id, and then I use only the top ten.
 Do I like this?
 Would I want to show all the ties for 10th place?
 Or keep it as whoever was the earliest entry in that position?

+21. - [ ] Add more people to high score list and add a scroll that looks like it's entirely inside the frame.
+Like the names and scores are inset or sitting on shelves behind frame.
+Gotta keep the color gradient going down.
+Add date?

 ## Optimizations / Best Practices